shaik1002/biggitlabbomb/doc/install/docker/troubleshooting.md

 ```

 This error occurs when running a container built with newer `glibc` versions on a
-[host that doesn't support the clone3 function](https://github.com/moby/moby/issues/42680).
+[host that doesn't have support for the new clone3 function](https://github.com/moby/moby/issues/42680).
 In GitLab 16.0 and later, the container image includes
-the Ubuntu 22.04 Linux package, which is built with newer `glibc` versions.
+the Ubuntu 22.04 Linux package which is built with this newer `glibc`.

-This problem does not occur in newer container runtime tools like [Docker 20.10.10](https://github.com/moby/moby/pull/42836).
+This problem is fixed with newer container runtime tools like [Docker 20.10.10](https://github.com/moby/moby/pull/42836).

 To resolve this issue, update Docker to version 20.10.10 or later.